StanfordBDHG/HealthGPT/FogNode/README.md

 ## Prerequisites

 - Docker and Docker Compose installed on Linux or macOS.
-- Network access between the device running the HealthGPT app and the machine hosting the Fog Node (Devices must be connected to the **same network and subnet** with IP-level reachability).
+- Network access between the device running the Stanford HealthGPT app and the machine hosting the Fog Node (Devices must be connected to the **same network and subnet** with IP-level reachability).
 - mDNS advertisement and discovery allowed on the network (required to resolve `.local` hostnames between HealthGPT and the Fog Node).